ncatlab/nlab-content/pages/4051.md

 First-order [[theory|theories]] are typically presented in terms of a [[signature]] consisting of function and predicate symbols, together with axioms each of which is a closed formula in the first-order language generated by the signature.
 That mode of presentation will be followed here.
 Standard logical conventions are followed; for example, it is common to state axioms as formulas $P(x_1, \ldots, x_n)$ in which some of the variables $x_i$ may appear freely, with the implicit understanding that such variables are bound by unwritten [[universal quantifiers]] at the heads of formulas, to make the formulas closed.

-To make the exposition more readable, the theory will be built up in layers, together with some explanations (in parentheses) which do not belong to the formal theory, but which may aid comprehension.
+To make the exposition more readable, we add some explanations (in parentheses) which do not belong to the formal theory, but which may aid comprehension.
 We also employ the standard device of abbreviating formulas, by declaring at various junctures definitions and notational conventions.

 In formalizing universal properties, one very helpful purely logical abbreviation is the "exists-unique" quantifier $\exists !$.
 Namely, if $Q(x)$ is a formula in which a variable $x$ appears freely, then $\exists ! x: Q(x)$ is shorthand for the conjunction of